openstatusHQ/openstatus/README.md

 ## About OpenStatus 🏓

-OpenStatus is open-source frontend monitoring plateform.
+OpenStatus is open-source frontend monitoring platform.

 - **Synthetic monitoring**: Monitor your website and APIs worldwide and receive notifications when they are down or slow.